-EmblemHealth is set on being the mark of good health in the Northeast.
+EmblemHealth is set on hoisting high the banner of good health care insurance in the Northeast.
 The not-for-profit company provides health insurance through subsidiaries Group Health Incorporated (GHI) and the Health Insurance Plan of Greater New York (HIP).
-Collectively, the two health insurers cover some 2.8 million New Yorkers, primarily state government and New York City employees.
+Collectively, the two health insurers cover some 3.4 million New Yorkers, primarily state government and New York City employees.
 The two companies cover upwards of 90% of Big Apple city workers and retirees.
 Both provide a variety of managed health plans to their members, including prescription drug and dental coverage, and Medicare plans.
-GHI and HIP joined together under the EmblemHealth banner in 2006.

 Along with its operations in New York, EmblemHealth offers health coverage in Connecticut and western Massachusetts through